abhiTronix/vidgear/docs/gears/netgear/overview.md

 NetGear API primarily has two modes of operations:

-!!! note "Remember, only either of two primary mode can be activated during Netgear API initialization, using its [`receive_mode`](../params/#receive_mode) boolean parameter."
+!!! danger "Remember, only either of two primary mode can be activated during Netgear API initialization, using its [`receive_mode`](../params/#receive_mode) boolean parameter."

 * **Send Mode:** _which employs `send()` function to send video frames over the network in real-time. **Activate this mode by setting parameter `receive_mode = False`.**_